nealhamacher/NealU-Course-Registration/README.md

-# Neal Univeristy Course Registration System
+# Neal University Course Registration System
 A course registration system for a fictional university.
 Supports adding and dropping classes, and informs the user of scheduling conflicts or if a class is full.
 Built using MERN stack; vite and bootstrap were used in the front-end.
 Designed to minimize back-and-forth between front-end and back-end, so most updates are sent to the back-end and then updated in the front-end (the original database is only queried when first visiting the front-end site, and there is no consideration for concurrent users).

 ## To Run